 int a, double b; // wrong (compiler error) int a; double b; // correct (but not recommended) // correct and recommended (easier to read) int a; double b;

 Although the language allows you to do so, avoid defining multiple variables of the same type in a single statement.
 Instead, define each variable in a separate statement on its own line (and then use a single-line comment to document what it is used for).

-In C++, we use variables to access memory.
+In C++, we use objects to access memory.
 A named object is called a variable.
 Variables have an identifier, a type, and a value (and some other attributes that aren’t relevant here).
 A variable’s type is used to determine how the value in memory should be interpreted.